BatzJunior/testrepo/_pages/0132-restapi-rawdataservice-rawdatainformation.md

 {% assign endpoint="/rawData/:entity" %}
 {% assign summary="Returns a list of information entries for entities with type :entity" %}
 {% capture description %}
 Returns a list of raw data file information entries for all entities with type :entity.
-You further have to and restrict the request to the entities' uuids:
+You further have to and restrict the request to the entities' uuids by adding the following uri parameter:

 {% capture table %}
 Parameter name | Description  <br> *Example*